Last-minute California court ruling paves way to stave off Uber, Lyft shutdown

-(Reuters) - A California appeals court on Thursday halted a lower court order that would have forced Uber Technologies Inc (UBER.N) and Lyft Inc (LYFT.O) to treat their drivers as employees, paving the way for the companies to avoid a shutdown of ride services in the state.
+(Reuters) - A California appeals court on Thursday avoided a shutdown of ride-hailing services in the state by halting a lower court order that would have forced Uber Technologies Inc (UBER.N) and Lyft Inc (LYFT.O) to treat their drivers as employees.

 The companies had said they would be unable to comply with a new law that would consider their drivers employees entitled to benefits such as minimum wage, overtime and sick pay and unemployment insurance.